talon-one/talon_one.js/docs/ManagementApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //manager_auth.apiKeyPrefix = 'Token';

-var apiInstance = new TalononeApi.ManagementApi();
+var apiInstance = new TalonOne.ManagementApi();

 var applicationId = 56; // Number |

 var campaignId = 56; // Number |

+var body = new TalonOne.CouponSearch(); // CouponSearch |

 var opts = {
   'pageSize': 56, // Number | The number of items to include in this response.
-When omitted, the maximum value of 1500 will be used.
+When omitted, the maximum value of 1000 will be used.
   'skip': 56, // Number | Skips the given number of items when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
   'value': "value_example", // String | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.